The game about The Blue Denmark and how the oceans open new horizons.

-The Blue Denmark offers to visit 8th-9th grade, and HHX and STX in Denmark and engage the young people in the learning game Seven seas.
+The Blue Denmark offers to visit 8th-9th grade, and HHX and STX in Denmark and engage young people in the learning game Seven Seas.

 A speaker, who is a student at a maritime education facility, will have a short presentation about the maritime opportunities prior to the game.

 The game requires two or more classes to participate and it can be played without any prior knowledge about The Blue Denmark.